electrabeth/Final-Project/README.md

 “Rating” is a continuous quantitative variable which measures the rating in stars such as 4.9, 5.0, 5.1, etc….

-“seconds” is a continuous quantitative variable which examines how long google took to produce search results from the variable “search” and is measures as 0.1, 0.2, 0.3, etc….
+“Seconds” is a continuous quantitative variable which examines how long google took to produce search results from the variable “search” and is measures as 0.1, 0.2, 0.3, etc….